rajjeshang/qr-scan-o-matic/README.md

-# qr-scan-o-matic
+# QR Scan-O-Matic
-Scan and Create QR codes
+#### Scan and Create QR codes

+## Privacy Policy:

+QR Scan-O-Matic does not collect any data about you or your device.
+All scans are saved locally on your device.